JeremyGreig/CI_Project_1_JG/README.md

 The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html

-Code management:
+## Code management ##

 - As this project is being worked on by one person, all work will happen on the main branch unless it is a bug fix.
 Bug fixes will use a "bug" branch before being merged back into the main code.
-- Code will be edited within gitpod and managed via Github
+- Code will be edited within Gitpod and managed via Github
 - Any committed code should be accompanied with a commit message to outline the changes added

 ## Credits